jakartaee/validation-tck/setup-examples/maven/readme.md

 1. Run the TCK tests:

         mvn test
-> Note: when testing a staged final TCK you need to use the -Pstaing profile
+> Note: when testing a staged final TCK you need to use the -Pstaging profile
         mvn -Pstaging test

 Test results can be found in _target/surefire-reports/index.html_